tarsisexistence/routeshub/README.md

 Essentially, you need the slice to pass it into directive/decorator for navigation purposes.
 There are several ways to get a slice:

--  **Slice const** which we got from create function.
-You can import this one into component and that's it.
+-  **Slice const** - this came from create function and you can import this one into component.
 ```typescript
 export const appSlice: Slice<AppNotes> = createRoot<AppNotes>(routes, APP_HUB_KEY);
 ```

 -  **@Sliced decorator**.
-Apply that decorator on component's prop.
-You should pass key or slice name (example at the top)
+Apply this decorator on the component's prop.
+You should pass the key or slice name.
 ```typescript
 @Component({
   ...